Francisco Diez Canseco

-Francisco Diez Canseco Corbacho (21 March 1821 in Arequipa, Peru – 5 October 1884 in Lima, Peru) served as Interim President of Peru for a brief period during 1872.
+Francisco Diez Canseco Corbacho (21 March 1821 – 5 October 1884) served as Interim President of Peru for a brief period during 1872.
 He was the brother of General Pedro Diez Canseco.

 Diez Canseco served as the second vice president from 1868 to 1872.
 While vice president, he had to briefly assume the presidency of Peru following the lynching of Tomás Gutiérrez.
 He was succeeded by Mariano Herencia Zevallos.

 Biography

 He was the son of Manuel José Diez Canseco Nieto and María Mercedes Corbacho Abril de Diez Canseco, belonging to the Arequipa high society of Spanish origin.
 He was the brother of Generals Pedro Diez Canseco and Manuel Diez Canseco, as well as Francisca Diez Canseco, wife of President Ramón Castilla.

 In 1835 he entered the army as a cadet and became an assistant to General Ramón Castilla, who promoted him to second lieutenant.
 He accompanied Castile on his trip to Lima, when he went to meet General Felipe Santiago Salaverry, and then followed him on his flight to Chile, after the establishment of the Peru-Bolivian Confederation.

 He was part of the group of Peruvian exiles in Chile.
 He was a member of the Cazadores Battalion, and in the Battle of Cerro Barón of 1837, he helped defeat the mutineers who assassinated Chilean Minister Diego Portales.
 He enlisted in the restorative expeditions and fought in the Battle of Portada de Guías and Yungay.

 He served the restorative government headed by General Agustín Gamarra.
 He was promoted to lieutenant and assigned to the garrison of the department of Puno.
 Under the orders of Castila, he fought against the regenerationist revolution of Manuel Ignacio de Vivanco.
 He later participated in the war against Bolivia.
 During the Battle of Ingavi he was promoted to captain by President Gamarra, whom he then assisted during his agony in 1841.
 He was taken prisoner and confined in Santa Cruz de la Sierra, until the signing of the peace treaty with Bolivia, in 1842.

 He returned to Peru and served the government of General Juan Crisóstomo Torrico until his defeat in the battle of Agua Santa, on October 17, 1842.
-He then put himself at the service of the government of General Juan Francisco de Vidal, who promoted him to Sergeant Major in 1843.
+He then put himself at the service of the government of General Juan Francisco de Vidal, who promoted him to sergeant major in 1843.
 Then he joined the constitutional revolution led by Generals Domingo Nieto and Ramón Castilla.
 He fought in combat over the Pampas River and in the battle of Carmen Alto, on July 22, 1844, which crowned the victory of the Constitutionalists.

 In the first government of Castila, he was sent to Tacna, where he was in charge of subduing the rebellion fueled by General José Félix Iguaín, who, in agreement with Bolivian President José Ballivián, wanted to separate the Peruvian south to confederate it with Bolivia.
 Later, he stationed himself in Puno, in order to neutralize Bolivian attempts to attack Peru again in 1848.